Waqarcode/dojo-blog/README.md

 11. Project Building
     - Building a simple React application

 Please note that this is just a brief overview of the topics covered in the playlist.
-Each topic may have multiple videos and more in-depth explanations.